 When we move from physiological and neurological studies to a purported genetic basis for the sense of spiritual connection, we slide on thinner ice.
-I share with most other participants in the religion and science dialogue some skepticism about Dean Hamer's assertion of a "God gene."
+I share with most other participants in the religion and science dialogue some skepticism about Dean Hamer's assertion of a 'God gene.'
 While he does acknowledge the influence of culture and more personal environment on individuals' spirituality, his precise claim that genes account for half of the variations in degree of spirituality strikes me and others as too quantitative and reductive for such a complex dimension of human life.
 Despite my caveat, Hamer may be on to something regarding human tendencies to construct a sharp sense of self versus tendencies to feel connected to wider realities, which would have obvious implications for mystical experiences.
-Specifically a variation of the gene VMAT2 in some individuals allows for greater dopamine, serotonin, and noradrenaline effects, apparently on the pre-frontal area associated with relationships with others.
+Specifically a variation of the gene VMAT2 in some individuals allows for greater dopamine, serotonin, and noradrenalin effects, apparently on the pre-frontal area associated with relationships with others.
 This suggests that some persons have a stronger proclivity towards unitive experiences than others.
-In general, this thesis harmonizes with a 2002 neurological study cited by Newberg, indicating increased dopamine activity "during meditation related practices" (2006).
-In an interesting negative example, decreased activity in this area seems to be associated with a decreased sense of connection with others: a 1994 study showed decreased glucose metabolism in murderers (Newberg, 2002).
+In general, this thesis harmonizes with a 2002 neurological study cited by Newberg, indicating increased dopamine activity 'during meditation related practices' (2006).
+In an interesting negative example, decreased activity in this area seems to be associated with a decreased sense of connection with others: A 1994 study showed decreased glucose metabolism in murderers (Newberg 2001).

-Thus, both common sense and diverse scientific studies point to some common or similar core(s) to mystical experience.
-Yet the constructivist position, presented by Stephen Katz in his 1978 Mysticism and Philosophical Analysis that launched the current debate, defies such apparent common sense and scientific research.
-Hans Penner probably has stated these constructivist ramifications most bluntly: "...mysticism now covers a host of beliefs and experiences which have no relation to each other whatsoever."
-As Martin Adam has aptly observed regarding the Kantian perspective in which Katz understands himself to stand, a peculiarity emerges: for Katz no particular data or object is present in mystical experience to interpret-the concepts of the mystic's tradition are wholly determinative; so everything is interpretation but ironically nothing pushes back on us calling for interpretation.
-For Kant, noumena-objects in themselves-are never experienced; rather one experiences the appearances of the object, namely, phenomena.
-For Kant, though, we perforce unconsciously interpret objects through basic categories like space and time.
+Thus both apparent similarities among mystical reports and diverse scientific studies suggest some common or similar core(s) to mystical experience.
+Yet the constructivist position, presented by Stephen Katz in his 1978 Mysticism and Philosophical Analysis that launched the current debate, defies such apparent similarities and scientific research.
+Hans Penner probably has stated these constructivist ramifications most bluntly: '. . . mysticism now covers a host of beliefs and experiences which have no relation to each other whatsoever' (11).
+Regarding the Kantian perspective in which Katz understands himself to stand, Martin Adam has espied a peculiarity: for Katz no particular data or object is present in mystical experience to interpret-the concepts of the mystic's tradition are wholly determinative for the contents of that constructed experience; so everything is interpretation but ironically nothing pushes back on us calling for interpretation.
+I will clarify here that if constructivists did postulate an 'object' for the mystic to interpret, it would perforce be an internal object; by contrast Kant primarily deals with external objects with respect to interpretation.
+For Kant noumena-objects in themselves-are never experienced by an external reality; rather one experiences the appearances of the object, namely, phenomena.
+For Kant, though, we perforce unconsciously interpret objects through basic categories like space and time-and noumena do constrain at the pre-conscious level what we will experience.
 The conscious concepts of religious traditions constitute another layer of interpretation.
-However, as Adam notes, not only the constructivists but some essentialists as well conflate the two types of interpretation, usually by reducing all interpretation to the more or less conscious conceptual level (804ff.).
+However, as Adam notes, not only the constructivists but some essentialists as well conflate the two levels of interpretation, usually by reducing all interpretation to the more or less conscious conceptual level (804ff.).
+I Not surprisingly Katz finds the strongest support for his position of interpretation all-the-way-down in the difference between claimed experiences of undifferentiated unity versus those where some distinction remains between subject and object:

-Not surprisingly, Katz finds the strongest support for his position of interpretation all the way down in the difference between claimed experiences of undifferentiated unity versus those where some distinction remains between subject and object: There is no intelligible way that anyone can legitimately argue that a "no-self" experience of "empty" calm is the same experience of intense, loving, intimate relationship between two substantial selves, one of whom is conceived as the personal God of western religion and all that this entails (39-40).
+There is no intelligible way that anyone can legitimately argue that a 'no-self' experience of 'empty' calm is the same experience of intense, loving, intimate relationship between two substantial selves, one of whom is conceived as the personal God of Western religion and all that this entails (39-40).